Support for PDA adults

 Your first step in terms of accessing social care will normally be to contact your local adult social care team.
 The following links may be helpful – and our Keys to Care resource and What is PDA? booklet are helpful to share with social care professionals:

-- Community Care for Adults – The National Autistic Society*
+- Social Care for Adults – The National Autistic Society*

 - Carers: Help and Support – Citizens Advice